gs-rezaem/cfgsync/tmp/contrib-model.md

 # Open Source Contribution Models

-There are 4 main models, with some sub-variaties in each.
+There are 4 main models, with some sub-varieties in each.
 Roughly in historical order, these are:

 1. Copyright assignment agreement (CAA)
 2. Contribution license agreement (CLA)